lbm410/lbm410/README.md

 I am detail-oriented and driven by the impact that technology can have on the world.
 My goal is to build tools and applications that bring real value.

 ### About Me:
-- 👨‍🎓 Junior Software Engineer | Fullstack Developer
+- 👨‍🎓 Software Engineer | Fullstack Developer
 - 💼 Systems Engineering Intern at [AG Solution](https://www.agsolutiongroup.com/)
 - 💻 Founder at [007 Studios](https://007studios.es)
 - 🎓 Software Engineering at **University of Almería**